1 Introducing Zig

 Zig is a modern, low-level, and general-purpose programming language.
 Some programmers think of Zig as a modern and better version of C.

 In the author’s personal interpretation, Zig is tightly connected with “less is more”.
-Instead of trying to become a modern language by adding more and more features, many of the core improvements that Zig brings to the table are actually about removing annoying and evil behaviours/features from C and C++.
+Instead of trying to become a modern language by adding more and more features, many of the core improvements that Zig brings to the table are actually about removing annoying behaviours/features from C and C++.
 In other words, Zig tries to be better by simplifying the language, and by having more consistent and robust behaviour.
 As a result, analyzing, writing and debugging applications become much easier and simpler in Zig, than it is in C or C++.

 This philosophy becomes clear with the following phrase from the official website of Zig: